prabhpreetsingh5kwt/demo_rag1/Readme.md

 ## Configuration

-- **MongoDB**: Ensure MongoDB is running and accessible.
-The connection string can be configured in the `.env` file.
 - **FAISS Index**: The FAISS index is used for efficient similarity search on embeddings.

 ## Notes

 - Ensure your environment variables are correctly set up to avoid authentication issues.
 - The pre-created database significantly speeds up the response time by avoiding the need for generating new responses on each query.
-- For best results, keep the database updated with frequently asked questions and their corresponding answers and videos.
+- For best results, the database is updated with frequently asked questions and their corresponding answers and videos.

 ## Disclaimer